 Count the Toes!

-One toe: Equines which include horses, donkeys, mules evolved to walk on one toe.
-So if you see a track with one large horseshoe shaped hoof print it is an equine.
+Equines — which include horses, donkeys, and mules — evolved to walk on one toe.
+So if you see a track with one large horseshoe-shaped hoofprint, it’s an equine.

-Ungulates like deer, elk, javelina, goats, sheep, cattle and many more have cloven hooves.
+Ungulates like deer, elk, javelinas, goats, sheep, and cattle have cloven hooves.
 The two halves of the hoof register as two distinct marks in the ground.
-Sometimes if there is deep mud or snow, two hind dewclaws may register but not all the time.
+Sometimes if there is deep mud or snow, two hind dewclaws may register, but not all the time.

 Canines, cats, and birds all have four toes.
 Canine and cat tracks look very similar, but bird tracks have a very distinct pattern.
-Some large birds like turkeys and herons will only have three large toes register on the ground but the 4th is still there, just not visible.
+Some large birds like turkeys and herons will only have three large toes register on the ground.
+But the fourth is still there — just not visible.

-Bears, skunks, opossums, coati, lizards, amphibians; basically anything else that doesn’t have 1,2, or 4 toes will have five toes!
-This group takes the longest to ID as many animals have five toes that will show on the ground.
+Bears, skunks, opossums, coati, lizards, amphibians.
+Basically anything else that doesn’t have one, two, or four toes will have five toes!
+This group takes the longest to ID since many animals have five toes that will show on the ground.
 The next step you would take is to use size to help determine what type of animal made that track.
 For example, bears would have a very large 5-toed track, but a raccoon would have a smaller 5-toed track.